mokadi-suryaprasad/mastering-gke/Day_08/Ingress_GKE.md

 kubectl describe ingress demo-ingress -n ingress-demo
 ```

----

-This gives you a **live working deployment** with:
+This README provides a **live working deployment** with frontend/backend services, path-based routing, and TLS termination on GKE Ingress.

-- Frontend and backend services
-- Ingress with path-based routing
-- TLS termination for HTTPS traffic

-You can now **test, update, or expand** to host multiple services on the same IP in GKE.